lm687/Global_Differential_Abundance_Pipeline/README.md

 ## Ignored folders
 The data folder `data/` is restricted and therefore not available

+## P-value correction
+Unless otherwise specified, in the DA assessment plots of adjusted p-values the adjustment has been done using the Holm method.
+Bonferroni-adjusted p-values are also available as plots in many cases.
+For the PCAWG dataset, the p-values have been adjusted using the FDR.

 ## Environment
 To set up the environment, run
 ```